 In 2007 the Bolesław Wierzbiański Award for the editorial staff of local press was established and was funded by PAFF.
 Until 2011 the initiative was conducted by the Polish Journalists Association.
 At present, it is awarded by the Local Press Association.
 The 2022 Bolesław Wierzbiański Award went to the editorial staff of “Głos Ziemi Cieszyńskiej” located in Cieszyn.

 In 2021, a new undertaking, “Media Forum.
 Local Development”, was launched, based on the experience gained within the competition for the Bolesław Wierzbiański Award. .
 The objective of this project is to support the professional development of local journalists by improving their competencies through training sessions conducted by experienced journalists of local and national media along with other experts.
 Between 2021 and 2023 almost 300 local media journalists attended training sessions organized by the Media Forum Foundation as part of the “Media Forum.
 Local Development” project.

-As part of the program, the Foundation also supported the Civic Congress organized by the Institute for Market Economics.
-The event, held annually since 2005, is a unique form of engaging citizens in a dialogue about the directions of state development, the condition of society and common good.
-The Congress is an open event and each year it is attended by over one thousand participants, including representatives of central and local administration, NGOs, academics, student organizations, businesses, and local communities.
-The 13th Civic Congress which was held in 2018 under the motto “The power of localism, the power of Poland” was attended by 300 participants.
-The “PAFF Local Partnerships” Program was a partner of the “Local common good – what is it and how to create it” thematic session.
+As part of the “Pro Publico Bono” program, the Foundation also supports the Civic Congress, organized annually by the Institute for Market Economics.
+This event, held since 2005, is a unique method of engaging citizens in discussions about the directions of Poland’s development, the condition of society and the common good.
+The Congress is an open event which each time attracts nearly a thousand participants, including representatives of central and local administrations, non-governmental organizations, the academic milieu, business people, student organizations, and local community leaders.
+Additionally, the Congress offers an opportunity to present PAFF’s experience in activating local communities.

-The Foundation has disbursed $2,490,004, including $24,024 for the current edition of the program.
+The Foundation has disbursed $3,517,587, including $635,235 for the current edition.